Why research matters

 - improve the environment, health and wellbeing of a local population

 Partnerships for improving patient access to NHS research - a presentation by Simon Denegri and William van't Hoff

 - Why patient and public involvement matters to industry

 - What does access to NHS research mean to you?

 Patient Research Experience

 In order to understand the experience of patients taking part in clinical research, over the last three years the NIHR Clinical Research Network has worked on ways to collect and understand patient feedback.
-During 2017/18 a patient survey was carried out by Local Clinical Research Networks across England and the results were collated and analysed nationally.
+During 2017/18 a patient survey was carried out by our Local Clinical Research Networks across England and core feedback was collated and analysed nationally.